-With no natural predators, lobsters, in theory, could live forever.
-That said, it's easy to find large lobsters at pounds or at your local fish market.
-But be selective when choosing your dinner!
-The smaller the lobster, the more tender the meat; so lobsters that weigh 1 1/4 pounds to 1 1/2 pounds taste best.
-Make sure the lobster has a hard shell (as opposed to a soft-shelled lobster that recently molted) and is lively, moving or snapping its tail when handled.
+It may be easy to find live lobsters at pounds or at your local fish market, but be selective when choosing your dinner!
+The smaller the lobster, the more tender the meat, so lobsters that weigh 1 1/4 pounds to 1 1/2 pounds taste best!
+Make sure the lobster has a hard shell (as opposed to a soft-shelled lobster that recently molted) and is lively, moving, or snapping its tail when handled.

 Steaming Lobsters Without a Rack